ben-fargiano/db_design_final_project_soccer_database/README.txt

 Goals -> each record represents a goal scored in a specific minute, game_id (foreign key, reference a record in "games" via "games.id"),  and roster_id (foreign key, references a record in "rosters" via "rosters.id").
 Primary key is "id" (auto incrementing).

-User Interface Requirements:
+User Interface:
-The user interface I have developed using Reactjs features the following screens:
+The user interface I have developed using React.js features the following screens:
 - Owner-List : shows all owners in a list, links to Owner-Form-Editor and Owner-Teams-List
 - Owner-Form-Editor : CRUD screen that allows for editing an owner's attributes
 - OwnerTeam-List : shows all teams for a specific owner in a list, links to Team-Form-Editor, Player-List, Team-List, Owner-List